kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ## Variables configuration

 ### `kestra.variables.env-vars-prefix`
-Kestra provide a way to use environment variables in your flow.
+Kestra provides a way to use environment variables in your flow.
 By default, we only get environment variables that start with `KESTRA_`.

 These variables will be accessible on flow with <code v-pre>{{ env.your_env }}</code>

-For example env vars with name `KESTRA_MY_ENV` will be usable with  <code v-pre>{{ env.my_env }}</code>
+For example, env vars with the name `KESTRA_MY_ENV` will be usable with  <code v-pre>{{ env.my_env }}</code>

 ### `kestra.variables.globals`
-You can also provide from configuration files globals variables that will be accessible in all your flow.
+You can also provide globals variables from the configuration files that will be accessible in all your flows.
-Mostly it will be use for example to declare environnement on your instance, some global dataset, ...
+Mostly these will be used to declare the environment on your instance,  such as global datasets, for example

 ```yaml
 kestra: